whyseehell/open_edm/README.md

 # open_edm
-pattern to load and extract data of interest from financial data vendors
+pattern to extract securities of interest from financial data vendors and export the securities with only the fields of interest populated.